cuppajoe123/Today-I-Learned-App/README.md

 # Today I Learned
-A website where users can read and share about new and interesting things they have learned
+A website where users can read and share about new and interesting things they have learned.
+For information on self-hosting, see HACKING.md.

 ## TODO
+- Make repo public
 - Allow editing of titles
 - Mitigate against spam and abuse:
     - Rate limiting (Algolia done, site wide rate limiting will be done via infrastructure)